 ¨I think it’s part of my personality.
 I love to travel.
 I love different cultures and philosophical perspectives on things.¨

-What is the Stanley Plog Travel Personality Assessment?
+What is the Stanley Plog Travel Quiz (Personality Assessment)?

-The following descriptions of travel personality types come from more than three decades of personality research and refinement by Dr. Stanley C. Plog with about 200,000 travelers.
+The following descriptions of travel personality types come from over three decades of personality research and refinement by Dr. Stanley C. Plog with about 250,000 travelers.